 You can visit the MauiGrown™ Coffee Company Store and sample the famous Maui Mokka and other varieties of coffee grown by MauiGrown™ Coffee.
 The MauiGrown™ Coffee Company Store offers both green coffee and roasted coffee as well as coffee from other parts of Maui and Kona coffee.

 3. Waialua Estate Coffee and Chocolate (Oahu): Waialua Estate is the only coffee farm on Oahu, owned and operated by Dole Food Company Hawaii.
-It started out in the early 1990s the variety ‘Kona Typica.’
+It started in the early 1990s with the variety ‘Kona Typica.’
 Today, the farm encompasses 155 acres.
 Trees are planted in hedge rows so that the coffee can be mechanically harvested.

 The farm overlooks Oahu’s North Shore and is situated on former sugarcane lands at an elevation of 700 feet (300 m).
 It is bordered on two sides by Oahu’s two main mountain ranges, the Koolau Mountains to the east and the Wai’anae Mountains to the west.
 In addition to producing coffee, Waialua Estate also has a 20-acre cacao orchard.

 Farm tours are operated by Island X Hawaii, which also has a store located at the Old Sugar Mill in Waialua.
 Visitors can sample and purchase Waialua Coffee here and also see coffee trees and learn about the milling process.